bscifinance/pramirez76/README.md

 - 👋 Hi, I’m @pramirez76
 - 👀 I’m interested in GeoPython, Remote Sensing and Smart Cities
 - 🌱 I’m currently learning Python, GIS and GeoDataScience
-- 💞️ I’m looking to collaborate on anythng related to Geospatial and Python
+- 💞️ I’m looking to collaborate on anything related to Geospatial and Python
 - 📫 How to reach me pramir02@ucm.es

 <!---